bkhshismn/InterviewTask/README.md

    - Status: Active/Deactivate
    - IsDeleted: True/False
    - Type: Urban - Rural - SmallCity
+   - CountryId: Foreign key Relation To Country

 3. Each country can have multiple cities.

 4. It is not possible to register a city for inactive countries.

-5. It should be possible to edit each column of the tables without sending the remaining columns.

-6. Deletion should occur in two ways: complete deletion or setting the "isDeleted" field to true.
+5. Deletion should occur in two ways: complete deletion or setting the "isDeleted" field to true.

-7. Upload the project to GitHub and send the repository link to kalanaki@pendarpajouh.com
+6. Upload the project to GitHub and send the repository link to kalanaki@pendarpajouh.com
 ------------------------------------------------------------------------------------------------------